IUSmusic/O/README.md

 ## Core concept

-### Mother O
+### O
-Mother O is the main system surface and orchestration layer.
+O is the main system surface and orchestration layer.
 It is responsible for the core OS experience, system control, coordination, and shared platform services.

 ### Sub O
 Sub O environments are modular worlds or focused runtime spaces that extend the system for specific use cases.
 This model is intended to support specialized workflows without turning the main system into a monolithic interface.